About Asrc Federal Holding Company, LLC

-The Inupiat people have survived the rigors of the Arctic for centuries, and now they're surviving in the business world.
-The Inupiat-owned Arctic Slope Regional Corporation (ASRC) is the largest locally owned and operated business in Alaska.
-It gets the bulk of its of sales from energy services (ASRC Energy Services) and petroleum refining and marketing unit (
+The Inupiat people have survived the rigors of the Arctic for centuries, and now surviving in the business world.
+The Inupiat-owned Arctic Slope Regional Corporation (ASRC) is a locally owned and operated business in Alaska.
+It gets the bulk of its sales from energy services (ASRC Energy Services) and petroleum refining and marketing unit (Petro Star).
+Other operations include construction (ASRC Construction Holding), governmental services (ASRC Federal Holding), economic development (Alaska Growth Capital BIDCO), local services (Eskimos, Inc.) and tourism (Tundra Tours).

 ASRC owns title to nearly 5 million acres of land on Alaska's North Slope which contain a high potential for oil, gas, coal and base metal sulfides.
 It also owns subsurface and surface rights to certain lands.